LICE-dev/swane/README.md

 brew install scipy
 ```

-### Ubuntu Freesurfer bad interpreter
+### Ubuntu Freesurfer and tcsh
-After the installation of FreeSurfer, the following error may occour at SWANe launching:
+After the installation of FreeSurfer, the following error may occur at SWANe launching:
 ```
 /usr/local/freesurfer/bin/recon-all: /bin/tcsh: badinterpreter: No such file or directory
 ```